SvenjaCSch/alpaca_telegram_chatbot/README.md

 For the functionality of the chatbot, a API-key for the telegram bot is requiered as well as a alpaca llama model.

 ## Methodology
-As we expect the Bot can act as a friend under a variety of scenarios that humans may encounter in daily life, for example when the User is feeling lost, scared, bored, curious, etc. We want to test how the Bot performs under different scenarios.

-At the same time, we are also interested in seeing how different prompt designs will affect the Bot’s performance, so we have come up with a number of variables to be set in the prompt instruction, then we will evaluate the performance in each prompt with different variables -  to find out in which prompt the Bot can have the most human-like conversation with the User across the scenarios.
+As we expect the Bot can act as a friend under a variety of scenarios that humans may encounter in daily life, we have come up with a number of variables to be set in the prompt instruction, then we will evaluate the performance in each prompt with different variables -  to find out in which prompt the Bot can have the most human-like conversation with the User across the scenarios.

 ### Conversation Testing
 To examine the Bot’s performance, we use the following steps: